huntdatacenter/docs/docs/faq/users.md

 ### Can I reactivate my old account?

 Yes.
-Reactivation require a new co-signed [user agreement](/agreements/downloads/#user-agreement) that you [forward to us](/contact) on mail for account activation.
+Lab leaders and lab coordintors can order reactivations in our [service desk](/service-desk/lab-orders/#reactivate-lab-user).
+Reactivation require a new [user agreement](/agreements/downloads/#user-agreement).
 You will need to reconfigure VPN and SSH to get up and running.